fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fb_AeronauticalReference.md

 *(OPTION 2 = OPTION 1 + supplementary hypertext reference)*

-Option 2 corresponds to Option 1 with an additional hypertext reference as described in chapter [Generic hypertext references].
+Option 2 corresponds to Option 1 with an additional hypertext reference as described in [Hypertext References] above.

 #####  Examples (NOT for OPERATIONAL USE)